fujiwara/s32cs/README.md

   "role": "<YOUR role ARN>",
   "environment": {
     "ENDPOINT": "<YOUR CloudSearch document default endpoint",
-    "KEY_REGEXP": "Regexp to extract an endpoint from key" }
+    "KEY_REGEXP": "Regexp to extract an endpoint from S3 object key" }
 }
 ```